The Animal Behavior Network

 A life long process...

 Once leadership is established, and the dog is happily complying, you can give some pampering for free, keeping in mind that "learn to earn" is a life long process.
-Make sure you test the relationship weekly by giving a command with no obvious reward in sight.
+Make sure you test the relationship weekly by giving a instruction with no obvious reward in sight.
 If the dog complies, the dog still recognizes you as leader and life can go on as is.
 If the dog does not comply, then back to "doggie boot camp" where the dog gets nothing he or she wants, unless it is earned first.
 It is a good idea to ask the dog to defer to you on a daily basis.
 For example, always ask the dog to do something, prior to giving the dog his or her meals.
 This is a simple way to remind the dog who controls the resources!

 The dog must "learn to earn" all the valued resources.
 This establishes the person as the controller of those resources, and therefore, the leader of the pack.